evert/evert.github.com/_posts/2014/2014-01-15-sabre-http-2-released.md

 `header()`.

-Because all of these PHP language constructs operate globally, by wrapping these in objects we can use all the standard OOP functionality such as polymorphism.
-To aid with this, a [Request-][5], and [ResponseDecorator][6] are also
+Because all of these PHP language constructs operate globally, by wrapping these in classes objects we can use all the standard OOP functionality such as polymorphism.

+To aid with this, a [Request-][5], and [ResponseDecorator][6] have also been included.

 In addition to that, it also provides a simple HTTP Client.
-This client just wraps around curl with not much fuss and simply allows you to re-use the existing request and responses.
+This client just wraps around Curl with not much fuss and simply allows you to re-use the existing Request and Responses, for a consistent experience.

 The client doesn't attempt to give you all the features on the planet such as [Guzzle][7].
-It just gives you a simple event-based asynchronous API, but if you need advanced curl features, you do get easy access to them.
+It just gives you a simple event-based asynchronous API, but if you need advanced Curl features, you do get easy access to them.

 By doing both a Client and a Server-side of this, this also makes it ridiculously easy to build stuff like a [reverse proxy server][10] right in PHP.

 To read more, all the documentation can be found on the [github page][11].